• Home

 IMPORTANT JUDGING REMINDERS:

 • ALL DEBATE JUDGES ARE REQUIRED TO BE AVAILABLE FOR THE FIRST ELIMINATION ROUND (SUNDAY) REGARDLESS OF WHETHER YOUR TEAMS/STUDENTS HAVE QUALIFIED!
-Please note that each judge is obligated until one round after GSA's whole team is eliminated from competition.
-If judges are absent or missing, fees will be assessed.
+Please note that each judge is obligated until ONE ROUND after his or her team is eliminated from competition.
+If judges are absent or missing, fees will be assessed or the judge security deposit will be retained.

 • Under no circumstances are judges allowed to pass their electronic ballots to someone else without permission of the TABROOM.
 We will impose nuisance fees for repeat offenders of this policy.

-• $25 per round will be charged to judges with judge no-shows during the tournament.
+• $25 per round will be charged to schools with judge no-shows during the tournament.

-HELP US FOLLOW APPORPRIATE NETIQUETTE AT CSUF’S VIRTUAL TOURNAMENT
+HELP US FOLLOW APPROPRIATE NETIQUETTE AT CSUF’S VIRTUAL TOURNAMENT

 While attending the CSUF HS MS Invitational, we expect that all participants, observers and judges follow the netiquette policies outlined below and the policies of their institutions that they are representing.
 We know that the majority of your students and virtual attendees will follow tournament rules and conduct themselves according to professional behavior, however, the inappropriate actions of a few students could jeopardize our ability to host future speech and debate tournaments and events.
 Remember, while online, you are representing your various institutions and should act accordingly.